-- When the DTS value is at or below $T{\rm CONTROL},$ the fans can be slowed down just as with prior processors. - When DTS is above TCONTROL, FSC algorithms will use knowledge of TAMBIENT and $\Psi{CA}$ versus RPM to achieve the necessary level of cooling.
+- When the DTS value is at or below T{CONTROL}, the fans can be slowed down just as with prior processors. - When DTS is above T{CONTROL}, FSC algorithms will use knowledge of T{AMBIENT} and Ψ{CA} versus RPM to achieve the necessary level of cooling.

-This chapter will discuss two implementations.
-The first is a FSC system that is not provided the $T{AMBIENT}$ information and a FSC system that is provided data on the current $T{AMBIENT}$ .
+This section will discuss two implementations.
+The first is a FSC system that does not provide the $T{AMBIENT}$ information and a FSC system that provides data on the current $T{AMBIENT}$.
 Either method will result in a thermally compliant solution and some acoustic benefit by operating the processor closer to the thermal profile.
 But only the $T{AMBIENT}$ aware FSC system can fully use the specification for optimized acoustic performance.

 In the development of the FSC algorithm it should be noted that the $T{AMBIENT}$ is expected to change at a significantly slower rate than the DTS value.
-The DTS value will be driven by the workload on the processor and the thermal solution will be required to respond to this much more rapidly than the changes in $T{AMBIENT}$ .
+The DTS value will be driven by the workload on the processor and the thermal solution will be required to respond to this much more rapidly than the changes in $T{AMBIENT}$.